 You don’t have to travel to benefit from American Express Membership Rewards, however, since you can also cash in your points for gift cards or merchandise, or turn Amex points to cash through the use of any of their rewards credit cards.

 Because of this flexibility, many consumers focus on earning as many American Express Membership Rewards points as possible through welcome bonuses and credit card spending.
 If you want to earn flexible rewards points you can use in several ways, keep reading to learn all about American Express Membership Rewards points and how you can use them for all kinds of purposes.

 How much are American Express points worth?

-Redemption rates for gift cards typically to fall at one cent per point or 5,000 points for a $50 gift card.
+Redemption rates for gift cards typically fall to 1 cent per point, or 5,000 points for a $50 gift card.

 When you use American Express points to shop for merchandise, point values vary, but you’ll likely receive around .07 cents per point in value.

 You can also use American Express Membership Rewards points to shop for travel through AmexTravel.com.
 Here, you’ll get approximately one cent per point for flights and around .07 cents per point for hotels, cruises and vacation packages.